asyml/texar/examples/hierarchical_dialog/README.md

 Here:
 + `--config_model` specifies the model config.
 Note not to include the `.py` suffix.
 This example provides two configs `biminor` and `uniminor`, in which a bidirectional/unidirectional RNN is used as the utterance-level encoder respectively.

-## Configurations

-The context of each data point contains at most 9 utterances, and finally 136,179 training samples are extracted.

 ## Results

 The form shows results of perplexity and BLEU-1 after 10 epochs